streamlit/docs/content/streamlit-cloud/share-your-app/embed-your-app.md

 Streamlit Community Cloud supports embedding **public** apps using the subdomain scheme.
 To embed a public app, add the query parameter `/?embed=true` to the end of the `*.streamlit.app` URL.

-For example, say you want to embed the [30DaysOfStreamlit app](https://30days.streamlit.app/).
-The URL to include in your iframe is: [https://30days.streamlit.app/?embed=true](https://30days.streamlit.app/?embed=true):
+For example, say you want to embed the <a href="https://30days.streamlit.app/" target="_blank">30DaysOfStreamlit app</a>.
+The URL to include in your iframe is: `https://30days.streamlit.app/?embed=true`:

 ```javascript
 <iframe